An introduction to the fundamentals of leatherworking

 Mike Reid runs Handcrafted Leather, a small award winning business with a worldwide customer base.
 On this two day fundamentals course you will learn the names and purposes of many tools, how to sew the traditional saddle stitch, layout a pattern for marking and cutting, prepare edges for finishing, dye and treat leather to give greater longevity to the items you create.

-You will be visited by one of the UKs leading leather suppliers, shown leather samples and their main applications, thread, tools, hardware and more.
-There will also be a brief presentation on the history of leather and its production and tradition here in the UK.
+Mike will talk about different types of leather showing with samples and their main applications, thread, tools, hardware and more.
+He will give you a brief presentation on the history of leather and its production and tradition here in the UK.

 You will leave with a couple of items either finished or to work on from home.
 These will be decided before the course starts to prepare materials & templates beforehand.
 You can make a large clutch handbag with a buckle or press stud closure, a belt with brass hardware and rivets or a lined A5 notebook cover.